Strong convergence analysis of the stochastic exponential Rosenbrock scheme for the finite element discretization of semilinear SPDEs driven by multiplicative and additive noise: Mathematical setting and main results

 where $(e_i)_{i=1}^{\infty}$ is an orthonormal basis of $H$.
-This definition is independent of the orthonormal basis of $H$.\\ In order to ensure the existence and the uniqueness of solution of \eqref{model} we make the following assumptions. \begin{assumption}\textbf{[Linear operator $A$]} $A : \mathcal{D}(A)\subset H\longrightarrow H$ is a negative generator of an analytic semigroup $S(t):=e^{At}$. \end{assumption} \begin{assumption}\textbf{[Initial value $X_0$]} We assume that $X_0\in L^2(\Omega, \mathcal{D}((-A)^{\beta/2}))$, $0<\beta< 2$. \end{assumption} As in the current literature on deterministic exponential Rosenbrock-Type methods \cite{Julia1,Julia2,Antjd1,Alex1,Ostermann2}, we make the following assumption on the nonlinear term. \begin{assumption}\textbf{[Nonlinear term $F$]} We assume that the nonlinear mapping $F: H\longrightarrow H$ is Lipschitz continuous and Fr\`{e}chet derivable with its derivative uniformly bounded, i.e. there exists a constant $C>0$ such that
+This definition is independent of the orthonormal basis of $H$.
+In the rest of the paper, we take $H=L^2(\Lambda)$.\\ In order to ensure the existence and the uniqueness of solution of \eqref{model} and for the purpose of the convergence analysis, we make the following assumptions. \begin{assumption}\textbf{[Linear operator $A$]} $A : \mathcal{D}(A)\subset H\longrightarrow H$ is a negative generator of an analytic semigroup $S(t):=e^{At}$. \end{assumption} \begin{assumption}\textbf{[Initial value $X_0$]} We assume that $X_0\in L^p(\Omega, \mathcal{D}((-A)^{\beta/2}))$, $0\leq\beta\leq 2$, $p\geq 2$. \end{assumption} As in the current literature on deterministic exponential Rosenbrock-Type methods \cite{Julia1,Julia2,Antjd1,Alex1,Ostermann2}, we make the following assumption on the nonlinear term. \begin{assumption}\textbf{[Nonlinear term $F$]} We assume that the nonlinear mapping $F: H\longrightarrow H$ is Fr\'{e}chet differentiable with bounded derivative, i.e. there exists a constant $C>0$ such that